msainsburydale/ARSIA_BasisFunctionModels_code/README.md

 ## Instructions

-To reproduce the results please download this repository.
+To reproduce the results please download this repository (see [here](https://superuser.com/a/1309684) for steps to download a repository).
 Open SST_analysis.R; this is the controlling script for the entire analysis.
 The code populates the img/ and results/ directories, the contents of which are either used in the paper or by subsequent code.

 Within SST_analysis.R, first load the required packages, and then enter the path to this repository in the DIRECTORY variable.
 The first stages of this script consist of data pre-processesing and visualisation, yielding Figure 4 in the manuscript.